Sample menu:

 About the Friends of Lyndon B. Johnson National Historical Park

-The Friends of Lyndon B. Johnson National Historical Park work in partnership with the National Park Service to provide educational and interpretive pro-grams, conduct research, and accomplish conservation, planning, and improvement projects for the benefit of LBJ National Historical Park.
+The Friends of Lyndon B. Johnson National Historical Park work in partnership with the National Park Service to provide educational and interpretive programs, conduct research, and accomplish conservation, planning, and improvement projects for the benefit of the LBJ National Historical Park.

 About the historic schools incorporated in the routes